Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Stressful situations can trigger default reactions — or they can invite conscious choices.
 Who we decide to be in difficult moments says more about our leadership than any title ever could.
 Awareness gives us the power to respond rather than react.

-Go deeper: Invite them to define a "leadership identity" they want to embody — even under stress.
+• Go deeper: Define a "leadership identity" you want to embody — even under stress.

 7. What feedback are you avoiding, and what might you learn from it?